MaxKhlupnov/SmartHive.AbbEdge/README.md

-# SmartHive.AbbEdge is an IoT Edge device Gateway modules for ABB ACS-Series drive control and Microsoft Azure remote monitoring solution accelerator.
+# SmartHive.AbbEdge is an IoT Edge device gateway and remote monitoring modules for ABB ACS-Series based electric motor control